 (6) In this regulation —

-“actual tax amount” means the amount stated in the Member’s assessment notice as the amount of contributions tax payable by the Member;
+actual tax amount means the amount stated in the Member’s assessment notice as the amount of contributions tax payable by the Member;

-“assessment notice” means a notice given by the Commissioner of Taxation to a Member under section 15(7) of the Superannuation Contributions Tax (Members of Constitutionally Protected Superannuation Funds) Imposition Act 1997 of the Commonwealth;
+assessment notice means a notice given by the Commissioner of Taxation to a Member under section 15(7) of the Superannuation Contributions Tax (Members of Constitutionally Protected Superannuation Funds) Imposition Act 1997 of the Commonwealth;

-“withheld amount” means the amount withheld under subregulation (2)(b) plus interest on that amount accrued under subregulation (3).
+withheld amount means the amount withheld under subregulation (2)(b) plus interest on that amount accrued under subregulation (3).

 [Regulation 49A inserted in Gazette 28 Jun 2002 p.
 3023-4; amended in Gazette 26 May 2006 p.
 1930.]